top of page

 In order to wire solar panels in parallel, we connect all the positives together and all the negatives together.
 The combined positive and negative cables run down to our solar charge controller.

 When we wire campervan solar panels in parallel, the voltage remains the same, but both the amperage and wattage increase.
-For example, Each solar panel in the diagram below is a Renogy 100W monocrystalline panel.
-Each panel has a max voltage of 18.6V, giving us a max of 5.38A per panel.
+Look again at our four sample solar panels.
 When we wire the four solar panels in series, the voltage remains at 18.6V but amperage increases to 21.52A and the wattage increases to 400W.

 How to wire solar panels in parallel

-The BIG advantage to wiring in parallel is that the panels are not inter-reliant on each other; if one of the solar panels is dirty or in the shade or broken, the others are not affected.
-In contrast, when wiring in series, if you are parked partially under the shade, your campervan solar system efficiency will be greatly reduced.
+The big advantage to wiring in parallel is that the panels are not inter-reliant on each other; if one of the solar panels is dirty or in the shade or broken, the others are not affected.
+In contrast, when wiring in series, partially shaded panels reduce the efficiency of your whole solar array.

-One method of connecting multiple panels on your roof is to use a device called an MC4 connector.
+MC4 connectors or splitters: One method of connecting multiple panels on your roof is to use a device called an MC4 connector or splitter.
 An MC4 connector routes many wires into one.
-If you have 2 panels, you will need a 2-to-1 MC4 connector, or if you have 4 panels, you will need a 4-to-1 MC4 connector.
+If you have 2 panels, you will need a 2-to-1 MC4 connector.
+If you have 4 panels, you will need a 4-to-1 MC4 connector.

 How to wire MC4 connectors